dbuscher/pois/README.md

 ```

 ## Pronunciation
-The package name should be pronounced as it would be in the phrase "petit pois".
+The package name should be pronounced as it would be in the phrase "petits pois".

 ## Licencing